 This is one of those recipes that’s fun and easy to make, really hard to mess up and seems to come out great every time.
 You can serve like I have it pictured here, on rice topped with the pickled cucumbers, but it is also incredible on a Hawaiian-type slider roll (or any soft slider roll) with the the pickled cucumbers on top.
 You can also freeze any leftovers for when you need a quick fix of spicy barbecued pork.
 What I do is take 4-5 oz. portions and wrap them separately in plastic wrap and place them in a freezer bag and freeze.
 When I want some spicy pulled pork, I just pull one out of the freezer, pop it in the microwave for about a minute or two, and it’s ready to eat on some leftover rice or as a quick sandwich when you’re on-the-go.
 I’ve even wrapped it in a tortilla (talk about multi-cultural dining) and it was fantastic!

-If you want some pulled pork that’s a little more American-style, try my Super Bowl Special Best Pulled Pork Sandwiches.
+If you want some pulled pork that’s a little more American-style, try my Best Pulled Pork Sandwiches Ever!

-Please click the Read More link for the Instant Pot Spicy Asian Pulled Pork Shoulder printable recipe.
+Please check below for the Instant Pot Spicy Asian Pulled Pork Shoulder printable recipe.
 Read More …